Spirit Daily Blog

 Let’s look as “C,” as in Confession.

-A parish points out the other day that four “Cs” make for a good or bad one.
+A parish bulletin pointed out that four “Cs” make for a good or bad one.

 A good Confession is: